VATSIM-Saudi-Arabia/documentation-site/docs/Standard Operating Procedures/Prince Mohammed International Airport/04-tower.md

     The Saudi Arabian vACC is working to release a pilot briefing document for VFR.

 ##### 4.3.1.1 Entry/Exit VRPs into the CTR
-According to the eAIP traffic must only enter/exit the Jeddah Control Zone via the following VRPs:
+According to the eAIP traffic must only enter/exit the Medinah Control Zone via the following VRPs:
 - MAD1
-- MAD1
+- MAD2

 Clearance to enter the control zone is issued by APP.